-Given the cohort of students anticipated, formative assessment is a crucial element of the course.
-Formative assessments and feedback are designed to practice particular skills and to allow students to maximise the impact of the feedback in the preparation of their summative assessments.
-In particular, it is recognised that formal examinations may have been the cause of poor performance amongst some students in their previous academic life.
-Examinations at the end of the year-long modules can place additional strain on such individuals and thus where such examination takes place, exercises will be used which resemble those used in seminars and workshops.
+Formative assessment and feedback are designed to practice particular skills and to allow students to maximise the impact of the feedback towards tackling summative assessments.

+It is recognised that formal examinations may have been the cause of poor performance amongst some students in their previous academic life.
+Examinations at the end of the yearlong module modules can place additional strain on such individuals and thus where such examination takes place formative test-like exercises will be used.
 This feature is closely allied to the examination skills component of the skills module and can provide feedback not just on the understanding of material but also on strategies for dealing with examinations.